aroberge/reeborg/trunk/docs/breakout_py_en/_build/html/_sources/bounding_box.txt

 .. topic:: Draw this

-    Add the following code anywhere (outside of a function) to your game code and run it.
+    Without removing any of the existing code, add the following code at the very end of your game code and run it.
 Do not start the animation!

     .. code-block:: py3